William Livingstone Memorial Light: Livingstone Memorial Light

 The William Livingstone Memorial Light was dedicated to William Livingstone Jr. (1844-1925), a prominent Canadian-born citizen of Detroit who was president of the Dime Savings Bank, owner of the Detroit Journal, and longtime president of the Lake Carriers Association, an organization representing the US-flag Great Lakes fleet.
 In the latter capacity, he played an important role in the development of shipping on the Great Lakes, and lent his name to Livingstone Channel, a dredged shipping channel in the Detroit River, and a lake freighter.
 He lived in the now-demolished William Livingstone House.

 When Livingstone died in 1925, the Lake Carriers Association and Detroit citizens raised money to build permanent monument dedicated to him.
-A plot of land at the east end of Belle Isle Park was donated by the City, and Géza Maróti and Albert Kahn, who had already collaborated on the Fisher Building, were hired to design the structure.
+A plot of land at the east end of Belle Isle Park was donated by the City, and Géza Maróti and Albert Kahn, who were already collaborating on the Fisher Building, were hired to design the structure.
 Construction on the lighthouse, a tribute to Livingstone as the promoter of shipping, was completed in 1930.
 It began operation on April 6, 1930, and was dedicated on October 17, 1930, the fifth anniversary of Livingstone's death.
 H.D.
 King, who would become Commissioner of the Lighthouse Service in 1935, gave the dedicatory address.